Comparing StoneX Group (SNEX) and Its Competitors

 Analyst Recommendations

-This is a summary of current ratings and target prices for StoneX Group and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for StoneX Group and its competitors, as reported by MarketBeat.

 |Sell Ratings